What if there was a way to get immunized against addictions? With no risk or downside, just upside and positive benefits?

 How does that metaphor apply to helping us avoid negative issues in our life?

-Bad habits, compulsions, and addictions infect all of us sooner or later.
-Just as germs make us physically sick, there are inner causes for our emotional problems.
-If we could be protected from those causes, it would help prevent larger issues from appearing.
+Compulsive habits and addictions infect all of us sooner or later.
+Just as germs make us physically sick, there are inner causes for emotional problems.
+If we can be protected from those causes, it will help prevent larger issues from appearing.

 “There are all kinds of addicts, I guess.
 We all have pain.
 And we all look for ways to make the pain go away.”
 (Sherman Alexie)